JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_migration.md

 The `intellij.plugins` property is no longer available.

-> Bundled plugins are now separated from plugins available in JetBrains Marketplace.
+> Bundled plugins are now defined separately from plugins of other sources (like JetBrains Marketplace).
 >
 {style="note"}

 Define dependencies on plugins or bundled plugins in `dependencies {}` block instead:

+**Example**:

+Setting up dependencies on comma-separated plugins listed in `platformPlugins` and `platformBundledPlugins` properties from <path>gradle.properties</path>.

 ```kotlin
 repositories {